-Please visit our website at www.HCWLAW.com and download a free copy of our CT child accident and injury law book which will answer your questions as to what you need to be doing and what you should not be doing as a result of your child’s CT accident or injury case.
+Download a free copy of our Connecticut child injury and accident law book which will answer your questions as to what you need to be doing and what you should not be doing as a result of your child's CT accident or injury case.
 You can also call our toll-free number at 888-244-5480 and speak with one of our experienced Connecticut child injury lawyers or accident attorneys to get your questions answered over the telephone.
-We will also be happy to schedule a free, no obligation, office consultation where we will review the facts of your child’s case with you and specifically advise you as to what you should be doing.
+We will also be happy to schedule a free, no obligation, office consultation where we will review the facts of your child's case with you and specifically advise you as to what you should be doing.

 Do not delay and wait until you have made a mistake in attempting to handle your child's Connecticut accident or injury case.
 Contact us today!